 In May and June of each year we run School Open Days.
 These allow year 5 and 6 primary school children to learn more about poverty and homelessness, and see what happens to their food donations.
 Then in Autumn we visit a large number of schools and churches to speak, share our work and collect food donations.

-Visits to the café and meals provided this winter totalled 2,259 (slightly down from 2,279 in the previous year due to slightly fewer opening times).
-In total 375 individuals came through our doors, (down from 431).
-39% of our guests this year also attended in the previous year (up from 33% last year).
-288 were male and 79 were female.
-Our oldest guest was 75 and our youngest was 18.
-On average 10 of our guests were rough sleeping on the evening (up from 8 last year).
+Outcomes for Winter Watch were reduced accordingly with meals service totalling 1,321 (down from 2,259 in the previous year).
+In total, 308 individuals came through our doors (down from 375).
+26% of our guests this year also attended in the previous year (down from 39% previously).
+248 were male and 60 were female.
+Our oldest guest was 76 and our youngest was 18.
+On average 10 of our guests were rough sleeping on the evening (up from 8 in the previous year).
 Others were sofa surfing without a permanent place to call home.
+This year we completed feedback forms and held reflective discussions with guests during some evening shifts.
+The feedback was very positive and demonstrated the positive impact that the project has had on many lives over many years.